abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 dac_set_voltage(double voltage, int channel, int gain)
 ```
-Set the voltage for the selected channel on the DAC
+Set the voltage for the selected channel on the DAC.
 **Parameters:**
-voltage *(double)*: Can be between 0 and 2.047 volts when gain is set to 1 or 0 and 4.095 volts when gain is set to 2
+voltage *(double)*: Can be between 0 and 2.047 volts when the gain is set to 1 or 0 and 4.095 volts when the gain is set to 2
 channel *(int)*: 1 or 2
 gain *(int)*: 1 or 2.
-The output voltage will be between 0 and 2.048V when gain is set to 1,  0 and 4.096V when gain is set to 2
+The output voltage will be between 0 and 2.048V when the gain is set to 1,  0 and 4.096V when the gain is set to 2
 **Returns:** null
 ___
 ```
 dac_set_raw(uint16_t raw, int channel, int gain)
 ```

-Set the raw value from the selected channel on the DAC
+Set the raw value from the selected channel on the DAC.
 **Parameters:**
 raw *(int)*: value between 0 and 4095
 channel *(int)*: 1 or 2
 gain *(int)*: 1 or 2.
-The output voltage will be between 0 and 2.048V when gain is set to 1,  0 and 4.096V when gain is set to 2
+The output voltage will be between 0 and 2.048V when the gain is set to 1,  0 and 4.096V when the gain is set to 2
 **Returns:** null

 ___